Skip to content

 Data from the Motor Vehicle Agency

-Since 2013, DPA has every year received data from the Motor Vehicle Agency about businesses having registered passenger cars and small trucks in Denmark in view of sale for the first time.
-DPA transfers these data to the registered importers.
-This means that if you are a car importer you must control and authenticate that the information transferred to the register is correct and you must report automotive batteries, other batteries, and electronic accessories.
-DPA recommends that importers regularly register the weight of the batteries prior to the sale.
+This means that if you are a car importer you must control and authenticate that the information and number of vehicles (pcs) transferred to the register are correct.
+In addition, you must yourself report the quantity (kilogram) of automotive batteries, other batteries, and stand-alone electrical accessories.
+We recommend that importers of vehicles register the weight of the automotive batteries prior to sale.

 Your registration for producer responsibility